 Sample of Criteria for Selection

-Here is a sample of types of criteria for awardees (not all criteria is necessary for award eligibility):
+Here is a sample of types of criteria for awardees (not all criteria are necessary for award eligibility):

 - Academic performance (including GMAT scores for MAcc applicants)

 - Financial need (make sure to read about the multiple ways to demonstrate need below)

 - Community involvement